Table of Contents

 In this context, the “philosophy” in Doctor of Philosophy refers to the concept of investigation and the quest for knowledge rather than the subject of Philosophy.
 That’s because the thesis and research are two of the most important components of this degree.

-A professional doctorate (also known as an applied doctorate or terminal doctorate) is a degree that focuses on implementing a subject in real-world situations.
-If you want to enhance your career, pursue high-level corporate roles, establish teaching credentials in your field, or start a consulting firm, you’ll probably want to acquire this type of doctorate degree.
+A professional doctorate (also known as an applied doctorate or terminal doctorate) is a degree that focuses on applying a subject in real-world situations.
+If you want to enhance your career, pursue high-level corporate roles, establish teaching credentials in your field, or start a consulting firm, you’ll probably want to acquire this type of Doctorate Degree.

 Some of the most popular professional doctorates include subjects like-